No place for violence, 'revenge' in country: Priyanka Gandhi

 "This is unbefitting of a force that is duty-bound to safeguard and protect the citizens' rights," the memorandum said.

-After the chief minister's statement, the police and adminstration appear to have acted in "a manner that is biased, unlawful, and violative of the fundamental rights of citizens," the memorandum said.
+After the chief minister's statement, the police and administration appear to have acted in "a manner that is biased, unlawful, and violative of the fundamental rights of citizens," the memorandum said.

 It also said in the last two weeks, people in Uttar Pradesh have been "shot at, beaten, arrested, detained, received notices for the confiscation of their properties and been wrongfully charged with extremely serious offences simply for exercising their democratic right to protest".